How To Use Hemp Seed Oil For Cooking?

 Hemp Seed Oil Uses In Cooking

 - Sautéing and Roasting: Hemp seed oil's high smoke point makes it perfect for sautéing vegetables, chicken, or meat.
-It also adds a nutty flavor, creating a delicious dressing for roasted veggies.
+It also adds a nutty flavour, creating a delicious dressing for roasted veggies.

-- Smoothie Booster: A drizzle of hemp seed oil adds a healthy dose of nutrients to your smoothie without overpowering the flavor, especially in fruit-based smoothies like banana, grape, or strawberry.
+- Smoothie Booster: A drizzle of hemp seed oil adds a healthy dose of nutrients to your smoothie without overpowering the flavour, especially in fruit-based smoothies like banana, grape, or strawberry.

-- Salad Savior: Ditch the heavy dressings!
+- Salad Saviour: Ditch the heavy dressings!
 Hemp seed oil provides a light, healthy alternative for your salads while adding a touch of richness that complements the fibre-rich greens.

 - Desi Twist: Aur ghar ka khana? uska kya?
 Love home-cooked meals?
 Hemp seed oil can elevate your everyday dishes too!
 Try it for frying paranthas or add a touch to your chicken masala for a subtle nutty taste.